microsoft/vs-streamjsonrpc/doc/rpc_marshalable_objects.md

 Consider following these best practices when defining RPC marshalable interfaces:

 * Avoid multiple methods having the same name.
-* When possible, include all interfaces in the inheritance chain in `RpcMarshalableKnownSubType` attributes of the base interface used by the RPC contract method.
+* When possible, include all interfaces in the inheritance chain in `RpcMarshalableOptionalInterface` attributes of the base interface used by the RPC contract method.
 * Avoid marshalable objects explicitly implementing methods having the same name, defined by different interfaces, as separate methods.

 In short, when all three of the above best practices are violated, the method chosen on a host object to respond to a request may surprise you.

-When invoking methods on a proxy, avoid casting the proxy to an interface that is not included in one of the `RpcMarshalableKnownSubType` attributes, especially if the method has a name conflict with a method of a descendant interface.
+When invoking methods on a proxy, avoid casting the proxy to an interface that is not included in one of the `RpcMarshalableOptionalInterface` attributes, especially if the method has a name conflict with a method of a descendant interface.

-An especially troublesome occurrence of this issue can happen if a marshalable object explicitly implements separately two methods with the same name from two different interfaces that are not declared in one of the `RpcMarshalableKnownSubType` attributes.
+An especially troublesome occurrence of this issue can happen if a marshalable object explicitly implements separately two methods with the same name from two different interfaces that are not declared in one of the `RpcMarshalableOptionalInterface` attributes.
 For example, referencing the code below, a call to `((IOther1)proxy).DoSomethingAsync()` would be indistinguishable from a call to `((IOther2)proxy).DoSomethingAsync()` and would be dispatched randomly to one of the two methods.

 ```cs
 class MyMarshalableObject : IMerged